andrejacobs/go-collection/README.md

 # go-collection

-Helper code for working with data structures and algorithms relating to collections of things
+Package collection provides commonly used collection data structures and algorithms that are not currently in the Go standard libraries.